segmentio/consent-manager/README.md

 - `enable` - Newly detected destinations are by default, enabled.
 - `imply` - Newly detected destinations are by default, enabled or disabled, depending on the user's consent to the consent group that the new destination belongs to.
   - For example, if a user has already consented to the "marketingAndAnalytics" category, and we detect a new destination with category "Analytics", that destination will be enabled.

+This setting will also also affect replays to new destinations.
+Only `disable` and `enable` will apply to these replays.
+Setting `defaultDestinationBehavior` to `imply` here will be interpreted as `enable` during a replay.

 ##### mapCustomPreferences